Trustworthy alternative

 How is KeptWell's AI different from Trustworthy's AI answers?

-Trustworthy's Gold-tier AI is built to answer general household questions — where the deed is, what the auto policy number is, when the passport expires.
+Trustworthy's Gold-tier AI is built to answer general household questions: where the deed is, what the auto policy number is, when the passport expires.
 KeptWell's AI is medical-specific: it extracts lab values, medication changes, diagnoses, and procedures into structured records, charts trends over time, transcribes audio from doctor visits, and answers chart-level questions with citations back to the exact source page in the exact source document.
 Different jobs, different AI tuning, different posture toward what counts as a correct answer.

 Can my whole family use one account?

-Yes, in both products — but the implementations are tuned for different work.
+Yes, in both products, but the implementations are tuned for different work.
 KeptWell is built around the care circle: one patient at the center, family members invited as members or admins, each with their own role and their own private notes that no one else in the circle can see.
 The sister three states away, the spouse handling paperwork, the adult child coordinating appointments all see the same medical record.
 Trustworthy supports family collaboration on the documents in their vault, with shared and private spaces and granular access controls tuned for household administration rather than shared care.

 See your records the way KeptWell sees them

-Upload one medical document — a lab report, an imaging summary, a discharge note, even a photo from the binder — and watch it come back understood.
+Upload one medical document, a lab report, an imaging summary, a discharge note, even a photo from the binder, and watch it come back understood.
 KeptWell is free today.

 Get started

 Caring for an aging parent instead?
+Start there → · Tracking a kid's health?
+Start there → · Tracking your own health?
 Start there →